-Immunisations Clinic held on Tuesday and Wednesday mornings by appointment between 09:00 – 12.00
+Immunisations Clinic held on Tuesday mornings by appointment between 09:00 – 12.00

 Chlamydia is the most commonly diagnosed Sexually Transmitted infection in men and women.
 Most of the people who have this infection will have no symptoms.
 If you or your sexual partner remain untreated it can cause infertility.

 Choose and book

 Choose and Book is a service that allows you to choose your hospital or clinic and book an appointment with a specialist.
 When you and your GP agree that you need to see a specialist you will be able to choose from a list of hospitals or clinics.
 You will also be able to choose the date and time of your appointment.

 Contraceptive services & family planning clinic

 Family Planning advice is available during normal consultation with the Doctors or by appointment with the Practice Nurses.